ctwhome/portfolio/src/content/2024-04-26-the-future-of-image-and-video-format/index.md

 ---
 published: true
-title: AVIF and AV1 formats are the future of internet media assets
+title: AVIF and AV1 are the prenset and future of image and video format
-description: "The Future of AV1 and AVIF: Pioneering the Next Generation of Video and Image Formats"
+description: "For once the Big tech got together to create the USB-C like of the video and image formats"
 date: 2024-01-01
 coverImage: images/cover.avif
 displayCover: true